Lemmatization

 We now test our lemmatizer for nouns and verbs:

-At last, let us recount word types in emory-wiki.txt using the lemmatizer and save them:
+Finally, let us recount word types in dat/emory-wiki.txt using the lemmatizer and save them to dat/word_types-token-lemma.txt:

-words = [lemmatize(word, lemma_lexica) for word in tokenize(corpus, DELIMITERS)]
+words = [lemmatize(lexica, word) for word in tokenize(corpus, delims)]

 When the words are further normalized by lemmatization, the number of word tokens remains the same as without lemmatization, but the number of word types is reduced from 197 to 177.